Silversunset01/dbm/misc-discord.md

 # Discord (Not DBM Specific)
-These are tutorials that are not necessary specific to DBM, but rather are more geared towards "how discord works" or other things that can be done outside DBM.
+These are tutorials that are not necessarily specific to DBM, but rather are more geared towards "how discord works" or other things that can be done outside DBM.

 ## Display Twitch notifications with IFTTT
 ### Creating the Webhook/Trigger